daniel-huss/migratedb/documentation/configuration/parameters/url.md

 The jdbc url to use to connect to the database.

-Note: Only certain jdbc drivers are packaged with migratedb.
+Note: Only certain JDBC drivers are packaged with migratedb.
 If your driver is not packaged, then you need to ensure it is available on the classpath (see [Adding to the classpath](/migratedb/documentation/adding-to-the-class-path)).

 ## Usage

+This configuration parameter will only be used in the command line version of MigrateDB.

 ### Command line